Vibe Coding vs Agentic Engineering: What Ecommerce Businesses Need to Know

 Vibe Coding vs Agentic Engineering: What Every Ecommerce Business Owner Needs to Know

-70% of software teams say code quality has dropped since adopting AI tools.
-If your store, app, or platform is being built or maintained by a development team using AI — and virtually all of them are now — that statistic is about you.
+Developer trust in AI coding tools fell from 43% to 33% in just one year (Stack Overflow Developer Survey, 2025).
+If your store, app, or platform is being built or maintained by a development team using AI — and virtually all of them are now — that erosion of confidence is about the way AI is being used, not whether it should be used at all.

 The problem isn't AI.
 It's how AI is being used.
 And right now, there are three distinct approaches playing out across development teams globally.
 Understanding the difference between them is one of the most important things you can do as an ecommerce business owner in 2026.